-5.5 Blocks.
+5.5 Blocks

-- (A) Block Shape: Block length and width or acreage within bounding streets shall be such as to accommodate the size of lot required in the area by the Zoning Ordinance, and to provide for convenient access, circulation control, and safety of street traffic.
-Blocks shall be of such sizes and shapes as considerations of topography and street layout shall dictate, but the Planning Commission shall not approve blocks that are unreasonably large or small. - (B) Length (see Plate IV): Block lengths shall not exceed twelve hundred (1200) feet or be less than four hundred (400) feet, except as the Planning Commission considers necessary to secure efficient use of land or desired features of street layout. - (C) Width (see Plate VI): Blocks shall be wide enough to allow two (2) tiers of lots of minimum depth.
+- A. Block Shape: Block length and width or acreage within bounding streets shall be such as to accommodate the size of lot required in the area by the Zoning Ordinance, and to provide for convenient access, circulation control, and safety of street traffic.
+Blocks shall be of such sizes and shapes as considerations of topography and street layout shall dictate, but the Planning Commission shall not approve blocks that are unreasonably large or small. - B. Length (See Plate IV): Block lengths shall not exceed twelve hundred (1200) feet or be less than four hundred (400) feet, except as the Planning Commission considers necessary to secure efficient use of land or desired features of street layout. - C. Width (See Plate VI): Blocks shall be wide enough to allow two (2) tiers of lots of minimum depth.
 However, where this would require lots to front on an arterial street or highway or where topographical conditions or the size of the property prevent two (2) tiers of lots, the Planning Commission may approve a single tier of lots of minimum depth.

-5.6 Lots.
+5.6 LOTS

+A. Street Access

-- (A) Street Access. - (1) Relationship to Streets (see Plate III): All lots shall front on an improved and approved public street or road for a minimum distance of sixty (60) feet, or as required in the zoning ordinance except that lots which front on turnarounds of permanent dead-end streets (or extremely sharp curves in unusual design cases) shall front on such turnarounds for a minimum distance of forty (40) feet.
-Lots in a planned unit development having access to a street or common parking area along a pedestrian way may be allowed if the development meets the specifications of the Zoning Ordinance.
+1. Relationship to Streets (See Plate III.): All Lots shall front on an improved and approved public street or road for a minimum distance of sixty (60) feet, or as required in the zoning ordinance except that lots which front on turnarounds of permanent dead-end streets (or extremely sharp curves in unusual design cases) shall front on such turnarounds for a minimum distance of forty (40) feet.
+Lots in a planned unit development having access to a street or common parking area along а pedestrian way may be allowed if the development meets the specifications of the zoning ordinance.

 Where, in the opinion of the Planning Commission, a tract is designed to allow appropriate future development or subdivision, that tract's road frontage may be waived down to 50 feet (being the right-of-way width of a roadway to serve such development).
-The location of tracts granted this waiver is subject to all design criteria and location\spacing requirements for roadways.
+The location of tracts granted this waiver are subject to all design criteria and location\spacing requirements for roadways.

-(2) Street Access Limitations: Access points or entrance/exits to arterial streets inside the city limits of Bardstown, Bloomfield, Fairfield, and New Haven must comply with city and State requirements.
+Street Access Limitations: Access points or entrance/exits to arterial streets inside the city limits of Bardstown, Bloomfield, Fairfield, and New Haven must comply with city and State requirements.